keep-starknet-strange/joyboy/README.md

 ## Origin story

 The name "Joyboy" is inspired by the character from the manga series "One Piece".
 Joyboy is a mysterious figure from the Void Century who left behind a treasure called the "One Piece".
-What if the treasure are the friends we made along the way?
+What if the treasure is the friends we made along the way?
 A decentralized social network should be a treasure trove of memories and connections.

-Also Joyboy refers to a figure in the Caribbean mythology, a dancing god with a constant smile.
+Also, Joyboy refers to a figure in the Caribbean mythology, a dancing god with a constant smile.

 > Joyboy is considered as the personification of freedom and joy.